 ESSENTIAL ELEMENTS OF A LONE WORKER SAFETY POLICY

 Your lone working policy should be customized to the needs of your organization and your teams.
-However, there are common elements that any policy should include in addition to a statement of the policy itself.
+However, there are common key elements that any company should include in their lone worker policy in addition to a statement of the policy itself.

 - A statement of the purpose of the policy: To help foster engagement, offer your reasons for creating the policy, how it will help keep lone workers safe and how it aligns with your organization’s goals.

 - Identification of the specific risks of lone working in your organization: Every organization’s lone workers perform their jobs under unique circumstances.
 Include a list of the risks that apply to different roles in your organization.

 - Roles and responsibilities: A lone working policy is more than just a document — it requires the participation and contributions of workers, managers, safety teams and others in order to be effective.
 Specify each person’s responsibilities, such as what employees can do to keep themselves safe and how and when managers must report an incident.